 Table 5: Delaying payout start age

-The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-only Retirement Financial Adviser.
+The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-only Wealth Advisory Firm.
+Besides being financially trained, he is also an Associate Certified Coach with the International Coach Federation.
 The edited version has been published in The Business Times on 27 May 2017.

 Here are the links to the other 10 parts of the RetireWell Series:

 - Part 2: Offering Retirees Security and Peace of Mind

 - Part 4: Counting on Low-Cost Index Funds